carkopf/starter-hugo-academic/content/slides/antwerp.md

 {{% speaker_note %}}
 - Some rational reconstruction here.
-- Maybe subject believes that the experiment is about illusions, so she believes the oppoite of what her perceptual evidence suggests.
+- Maybe subject believes that the experiment is about illusions, so she believes the opposite of what her perceptual evidence suggests.
 - Degree of RR inversely proportional to strangeness of thought experiment
 {{% /speaker_note %}}